-While considered a molossoid breed the exact makeup of the Shar-Pei is unknown.
-Derived from China the Shar-Pei breed is actually believed by science to be an ancient breed.
+While considered a molossoid breed, the exact makeup of the Shar-Pei is unknown.
+Derived from China, the Shar-Pei breed is believed by science to be an ancient breed.
 The Ancient breeds are considered by science to be breeds most closely genetically related to the wolf.
-The study that derived at this conclusion however is questioned due to the level of actual representatives studied and breeding practices that have affected both domesticated dogs as well as wild wolf populations.
+However, the study that derived from this conclusion is questioned due to the level of actual representatives studied and breeding practices that have affected domesticated dogs and wild wolf populations.

-Two unique characteristics the Shar-Pei has is the blue-black tongue, which is believed due to Chow Chow infusion into the breed and their loose skin, which allows them to literally twist in their skin to fend off an attack.
+Two unique characteristics the Shar-Pei has are the blue-black tongue, which is believed due to Chow Chow infusion into the breed, and their loose skin, which allows them to twist in their skin to fend off an attack literally.

-Many fall in love with this breed when they see the pups due to its heavy wrinkling.
-As the dog matures however it literally grows into its skin and the wrinkles become less pronounced.
+Many fall in love with this breed when they see the pups due to their heavy wrinkling.
+However, as the dog matures, it literally grows into its skin, and the wrinkles become less pronounced.
 Others love the hippopotamus shape of the head.

-The Shar-Pei name itself means sandy coat, which is more a reference to its harsh feel than to its coloration.
+The Shar-Pei name itself means sandy coat, which refers to its harsh feel than to its coloration.